kevinolega/minimalchanges/_posts/2013-01-21-how-to-break-depression.md

 At the end of 2012, my dad took us to Eastwood to celebrate New Year's Eve.
 We stayed at an all you can eat buffet restaurant.
 I ate something like eight plates of oysters, shrimp, ox tongue, roast beef, ribs, deep fried pork and many more.
 I decided that it would be good motivation to restart my slow carb diet since I feel pretty suck after what I ate.

 As I was writing my shopping list, I revisited my copy of The Four Hour Body and reread some of the pointers of the slow carb diet.
-While browsing the book, <strong>I read a case study about Serotonin, a neurotransmitter, often referred to as the second brain, that is found in the gut and have studies about it related to depression, stress and anxiety.</strong> The study had a conclusion that probiotics especially lactobacillus shirota strain is particularly good at maintaining healthy serotonin levels.
+While browsing the book, **I read a case study about Serotonin, a neurotransmitter, often referred to as the second brain, that is found in the gut and have studies about it related to depression, stress and anxiety.** The study had a conclusion that probiotics especially lactobacillus shirota strain is particularly good at maintaining healthy serotonin levels.
 I thought to myself that if this helps my diet and my depression it would be awesome.
 I decided to start an experiment and bought Yakult, a local probiotic drink that advertised had Lactobacillus Shirota Strain.
 I took Yakult for a week and shifted toward a capsule form (Gastro Flora, which has Lactobacillus Cassei spores) since other people in the house were attacking my stash in the fridge.
 I asked my friends who worked in the medical industry and they confirmed that serotonin is related to the studies I mentioned.
-As I write this, it is the fourth week of my probiotic experiment and <strong>since the start of week two, no negative thought stayed in my head longer than three seconds.</strong> I still do get hit by negative thoughts but it doesn't flood my head with anger or negative thoughts nor renders me unable to move.
+As I write this, it is the fourth week of my probiotic experiment and **since the start of week two, no negative thought stayed in my head longer than three seconds.** I still do get hit by negative thoughts but it doesn't flood my head with anger or negative thoughts nor renders me unable to move.

-I came to the conclusion that <strong>if you want to feel better take better care of body</strong>.
+I came to the conclusion that **if you want to feel better take better care of body**.
 I have been neglecting my body and as a result it had broken down.

 Extended bouts of depression and lack of discipline or drive is a result of poor eating and sleeping habits.